 Looking to have THE BEST SCIENCE NIGHT or LITERACY NIGHT PROGRAM EVER?
 Ask about our Best Evening Meeting Ever discount when you call!

-Tommy Johns Presents currently offers eight educationally significant programs for elementary audiences and three programs for middle school students, and we add at least one new program every year.
+Tommy Johns Presents currently offers ten educationally significant programs for elementary audiences and three programs for middle and high school students, and we add at least one new program every year.
 Every program is packed with audience participation, comedy, music, magic, puppets and more and really motivates and encourages kids to continue their learning after the assembly ends by GOING TO THE LIBRARY!

 Build a Better Story!